GenXProject/GenX.jl/docs/src/data-documentation.md

 1. Create settings file (.yml) that provides model and solver specifications.

-2. Specify the *path* of the settings file and a GenX model in the *Run.jl* file.
+2. Specify the `path` of the settings file and a GenX model in the `Run.jl` file.

-3. From the command line: julia *Run.jl*.
+3. From the command line: julia `Run.jl`.

 ### 4.2 Modeling to Generate Alternatives formulation

  To use the MGA algorithm, user will need to perform the following tasks:

- 1. Add a *Resource\_Type* column in the *Generators\_data.csv* file denoting the type of each technology.
+ 1. Add a `Resource_Type` column in the `Generators_data.csv` file denoting the type of each technology.

- 2. Add a *MGA* column in the *Generators\_data.csv* file denoting the availability of the technology.
+ 2. Add a `MGA` column in the `Generators_data.csv` file denoting the availability of the technology.

- 3. Activate the *ModelingToGenerateAlternatives* flag in the *GenX\_settings.yml*.
+ 3. Activate the `ModelingToGenerateAlternatives` flag in the `GenX_settings.yml`.

- 4. Set the *slack* flag in the *GenX\_settings.yml* file to the desirable level of slack.
+ 4. Set the `ModelingtoGenerateAlternativeSlack` flag in the `GenX_settings.yml` file to the desirable level of slack.

- 5. Create a *Rand\_mga\_objective\_coefficients.csv* file to provide random objective function coefficients for each MGA iteration.
-For each iteration, number of rows in the *Rand\_mga\_objective\_coefficients.csv* file represents the number of distinct technology types while number of columns represent the number of model zones.
+ 5. Create a `Rand_mga_objective_coefficients.csv` file to provide random objective function coefficients for each MGA iteration.
+For each iteration, number of rows in the `Rand_mga_objective_coefficients.csv` file represents the number of distinct technology types while number of columns represent the number of model zones.

- 6. Solve the model using *Run.jl* file.
+ 6. Solve the model using `Run.jl` file.